#YOLO, #pioneer, #teamtaurus, #girlpower, #independentwoman

 What time of day are you most creative and when do you write?

 I am most creative in the mornings and late at night.
-That's when I get most of my inspirations and that's when I write.
+That's when I get most of my inspirations.
 I've also had dreams where I get my ideas.

 What would you like to say to the readers?

 Each book can be read independently.
-They are light and quick reads - fun and entertaining with lots of people drama, comedy and struggles with personal conflicts.
-It's also educational with references to China's current trends and it's past.
+They are light and quick reads - fun and entertaining with lots of people drama with personal conflicts.
+It's also educational with references to China's current trends and it's rich historical past.
 In the middle of each book, I insert a chapter of comedic relief right when the drama peaks.
 I hope to bring some laughter and levity before the drama continues.
-In every book, I promote charity and giving.
-Since the Beijing Family donates a portion of the proceeds to charity, I encourage the readers to give back to the world that they take from daily.

 What are your hobbies outside of writing?